 Two orthopedic tests are commonly used to diagnose carpal tunnel syndrome.
 These tests are the Tinel’s Test and the Phalen’s Test.
-Physicians will perform the Tinel’s Test by tapping on the involved side wrist on the palm side.
+Our wrist specialists will perform the Tinel’s Test by tapping on the involved side wrist on the palm side.
 The test is positive when the symptoms are magnified into the hand and fingers and/or when the patient experiences electrical pain and nerve sensations during the tapping.

 During the Phalen’s Test, the patient forces their hands into a “reversed prayer” position where the back of the hands are touching and the fingers are pointing to the floor.
 The patient is asked to hold this position for up to a minute and reports any abnormal sensations.
 The test is positive when the symptoms in the hand or fingers magnify or if the patient experiences electrical or other abnormal types of sensations into the hand or fingers.

-The gold standard test for carpal tunnel syndrome is called a nerve conduction study (NCS) and is performed by a physician board certified in Electrodiagnostic Studies.
+The gold standard test for carpal tunnel syndrome is called a nerve conduction study (NCS) and is performed by our pain management doctors that are board certified in Electrodiagnostic Studies.
 The NCS can tell right away whether someone has carpal tunnel syndrome as well as the severity of the carpal tunnel syndrome.

 In some cases, symptoms mimicking carpal tunnel syndrome are actually coming from the neck and are caused from pinched nerves in the neck.
 Additionally, someone may have what is called the Double Crush Syndrome.
 Double Crush Syndrome is when the patient has both carpal tunnel syndrome and pinched nerves in the neck.

 How is Carpal Tunnel Traditionally Treated?